Dracophyllum traversii: Etymology

-Classification and Evolution
+Classification and evolution

-D. traversii's placement within the genus Dracophyllum was first attempted by Walter Oliver in a 1928 article of the Transactions and Proceedings of the Royal Society of New Zealand.
+Dracophyllum traversii's placement within the genus Dracophyllum was first attempted by Walter Oliver in a 1928 article of the Transactions and Proceedings of the Royal Society of New Zealand.
 Later, in 1952, he revised his work in a supplement, placing it in the subgenus Dracophyllum (referred to as Eudracophyllum) and in a group with D. latifolium, though basing his research purely on morphological characteristics.
-In 2010 several botanists published an article on the genus Dracophyllum in the Annals of the Missouri Botanical Garden.
-In it they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
+Wagstaff et al. 2010 used cladistics to produce a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
 They found that only the subgenus Oreothamnus and the tribe Richeeae were monophyletic and that there is strong genetic evidence for D. traversii's clade.
 The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
-In Venter's 2021 revision of the genus, he merged the genus Richea into two subgenera, named D. Subg.
-Cystanthe and D. Subg.
-Dracophylloides, of Dracophyllum.
-Though he noted that because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, the subgenera are instead based on morphological characteristics.
+Venter 2021 undertook this revision.
 D. traversii's current placement can be summarised in the cladogram at right.

 Distribution and habitat

 Dracophyllum traversii is endemic to New Zealand and is found in both the North and South Islands.
 In the North Island it can be found from Waima Forest south to Taumarunui but also stretches east to the East Cape.
 It is also found in the Coromandel, Great and Little Barrier Islands, as well as areas in the Central volcanic Plateau.
 In the South, it is found in North-west Nelson down to Fiordland and Central Otago.
 It grows through a large vertical region, from sea level up to 1768 m on 3–75 degrees steep gradients.
-Common areas it can be found on include: gorges, mountainsides, saddles, and cliffs, and it prefers full sun, though will also grow in some shade.
-The New Zealand Threat Classification System classified it in 2017 as "Not Threatened," giving it an estimated population of at least 100,000.
+Common areas it can be found on include: gorges, mountainsides, saddles, and cliffs.
+Full sun is preferred, though it will also grow in some shade.
+The New Zealand Threat Classification System classified it in 2023 as "Not Threatened," giving it an estimated population of at least 100,000.